Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Smooth linear statistics in the weak non-Hermiticity regime

 \subsection{The case $\alpha=\gamma$}

 Our approach for the case $\alpha=\gamma\in (0,1)$ will be similar to that in Section \ref{sec:sec1}, where the variance was calculated in the strong non-Hermiticity regime (fixed $\tau$).
 The main difference is a rescaling, i.e., compared to Section \ref{sec:sec1} similar formulae hold where $n$ is replaced by $n^{1-\alpha}$, as derived in Section \ref{sec:steepestWeakNonH}.
+Here we shall use the formula

 \begin{lemma} Suppose that $f:\mathbb C\to \mathbb R$ is differentiable and has compact support.
 Let $0<\nu<\frac{1-\alpha}{6}$, and let $D^I_n$ be the set of $(z, w)\in \mathbb C^2$ such that $|\xi_+-\xi_\tau|^{-1}=\mathcal O(n^{-\frac{1+\alpha}{2}+\nu})$.
 Then